youbs/ubermuda.github.io/_posts/2014-08-24-what-is-docker.md

 Before switching, be aware that both storage driver are not compatible with each other and you will either have to re-create any image and controller you had or export and re-import them.

-For more details on Docker's configuration, see Chapter 2 – First steps.

 ## Docker's client/server model

 One of the most awesome features of Docker, yet often overlooked by beginners, is its client/server model.
 The Docker binary can run in two distinct modes: